Darcyddx/Active-Vision/Documentation/Scrum/April/29_April.md

 ### Xi Ding
 ## What have I done?

-- Debug with camera feed integration codes
+- Refined the posture point overlay system, improving performance, visual clarity, and resolving bugs from user testing feedback

 ## What am I doing next?

-- test whether camera feed integration codes can run correctly in mobile phones
+- Finalize the implementation, document the feature, and prepare for deployment with a final stakeholder review